 It is the system integrator's responsibility to define the exact location for, and the correct way of installing the APS system.
-The installer must strictly follow the system integrator's instructions, as the correct installation is part of the system's safety.
+The installer must strictly follow the system integrator's instructions, as the correct installation is part of the system's safety, which, depending on system integration, may be required to fulfill SIL 3.
 Only trained personnel are allowed to install the APS system.
 During regular operation of the elevator no installations or alterations of the system are permitted.